Saifu0/lend-backend/README.md

 # LenD
 LenD will help you to lend money with lowest interest rate.
-This is repo contains the backend of the application.
+This repo contain the backend of the application.

 ## Installation
 1. Create a virtual environment